Course Reflection on “Resilient Leadership: Overcoming Setbacks and Helping Your Team Thrive”

 After completing this course, I hope that you feel more psychologically prepared and ready to face any challenge like the COVID-19 threat with your organization, company, and family.
 Work through the Resilient Leadership course at your own pace, but trust me, it’s worth completing.
 Earn that certificate!

-Written by Daliwa Joseph Bainamndi, 2017 Fellowship Alumnus from Cameroon, 2019 Reciprocal Exchange Awardee host, and 2020 Leveraging Innovations in New Communities (LINC) Grantee.
+Written by Daliwa Joseph Bainamndi, 2017 Fellowship Alumnus from Cameroon, 2019 Reciprocal Exchange Alumni Collaborator, and 2020 Leveraging Innovations in New Communities (LINC) Grantee.
 Edited by Chris McKeown and Meredith Lopez.

 Fellowship Alumni and selected candidates for 2021 who are interested in learning more about this topic are encouraged to take the Resilient Leadership course through the Fellowship Portal.
 Learn more about the course.